Apply Smarter to Veterinary School

 Come as close as you can to a student loan balance that can be repaid in 10 years using no more than 10-15% of your veterinary income by choosing the least costly in-state school and minimizing your living expenses.
 That will reduce the amount you’ll need to borrow and the interest that will accrue while you complete your veterinary education.

 To apply more financial perspective, in order to limit your $1,200/mo student loan payment to 10% of your income, you would need to earn $144,000/year after you graduate.
-The 2019 graduating class (excluding those pursuing internships and residencies) reported an average income of about $85,00 per year.
-Paying $1,200/mo with an average veterinary starting salary would require 17% of your gross monthly income (and that’s before all those taxes come out of your paycheck).
+The 2023 graduating class (excluding those pursuing internships and residencies) reported an average income of about $125,00 per year.
+Paying $1,200/mo with an average veterinarian starting salary would require 12% of your gross monthly income (and that’s before all those taxes come out of your paycheck).

 NOW CONSIDER RECENTLY REPORTED STUDENT DEBT BALANCES FOR VETERINARIANS…

-The average student debt balance reported by 2019 veterinary graduates with student loans was about $185,000 In order to pay back that amount over 10 years at a 6% interest rate, your monthly payment would be $2,054/mo.
+The average student debt balance reported by 2023 veterinary graduates with student loans was about $189,000.
+In order to pay back that amount over 10 years at a 6.5% interest rate, your monthly payment would be $2,146/mo.

 Some schools allow you to switch state residency status after your first year so you can obtain discounted tuition starting in year two of veterinary school: North Carolina State, Ohio State, Missouri, UC-Davis, and Washington State universities.
 This can save you hundreds of thousands of dollars in tuition, living expenses, and interest.

 Target schools where you can attend at the lowest cost possible.
-Your future Dr. Smart-Applicant self will thank you!
+Your future Dr. Self will thank you!

 Avoid applying to schools where you would pay full non-discounted tuition, particularly if you are planning to pay for your veterinary education with student loans.
 The more you borrow, the more interest you will accrue, and the more you’ll end up paying back.